Legal Information and Claims

 - Suitability of directors and key executives

-You can reach our Customer Service through the following channels:
+You can contact the Zinia Customer Service Department through the following channels:

-The Office of the Ombudsman for Customers is an independent body with which the Santander Group is affiliated and to which you can submit your complaints.
-These are the contact details:
+The Customer Ombudsman is an independent body and the Santander Group is subject to its decisions.
+You can submit claims and complaints to the Customer Ombudsman using the following contact details:

 Mr. José Luis Gómez-Dégano and Ceballos-Zuñiga